vince-wu/CompositionalDrift/README.md

 ![polymer image](https://i.imgur.com/eJcNjP3.png)

 ## Getting Started
-The program can be accesed in several ways.
+The program can be accessed in several ways.

 ### Running via Executable (Windows only)